-In fact, many homebuilders have shifted their focus to creating communities that cater to the active adult buyer in their 2017 plans.
-If that means more active adult communities will soon be on the market, it also means more homes that cater to active adult homebuyers will need to be sold — this is where you, the real estate agent, come in.
+In fact, since 2017, many homebuilders have shifted their focus to creating communities that cater to the active adult buyers.
+This led to more active adult communities on the market, and more homes that cater to active adult homebuyers needing to be sold — this is where you, the real estate agent, came in.

 If you’re in the new homes market, you might want to take a moment to understand what a 55+ homebuyer might be looking for in an active adult community.
 So, here’s what the professionals have to say.
 (Hint: The key word is “active.”)

 For some home shoppers, there is a negative perception of an active adult or 55+ community.
 You’ll want to put that misconception to rest very fast.

 “Perhaps they believe these types of communities are one step from assisted living,” says Rob Krohn, franchise marketing manager with maintenance-free builder Epcon Communities.
 “That is definitely not the case.
 They are vibrant communities of people looking to let go of the many burdens of owning a traditional home and are looking to pursue their dreams and interests.”

 Time spent mowing the lawn or making costly repairs can easily be spent on hobbies and enjoying the active lifestyle many of these communities offer via amenities like hiking and biking trails, pickle ball courts and community centers with daily events and activities.

 The next step, like with any homebuyer, is to find out what makes them tick.

 “Why are they thinking about moving?
 What in their lives are they looking to change or make better?” asks Krohn.
 “Understand their motivations and you’ll understand how to match them with the right home and community.”